 How to Cook the Venison:

-Sear the venison in a very hot frying pan, seasoning with salt and pepper until a rich colour has formed.
+Sear the venison in a very hot frying pan, seasoning with salt and pepper until a rich color has formed.

 Add the remaining butter and baste the foaming butter over the meat for 3 to 4 minutes.